Nudgee Class of 2026 · Dads & Sons

 One round.
 Two generations.
 A trophy or two worth lying about.

 The Class of 2026 are about to walk out the gates for the last time.
 Before they do, their fathers want one proper day on the fairways with them.
-Four-person Ambrose, mid-morning shotgun, an early dinner in the clubhouse and the silverware that matters — best dressed, best shot, and a few categories the boys will judge themselves.
+Four-person Ambrose, carts for everyone, an early shotgun start, then build-your-own burgers and the silverware that matters at the clubhouse.
+One day.
+The whole field.
+Done by lunchtime.

 Register Your Pair See the Day